thewca/wca-regulations/wca-regulations_2012.md

     - A1a3) For any round, time limits must be announced before the round begins, and should not be changed after it has begun.
 Changes must be made at the discretion of the WCA Delegate, who shall carefully consider the fairness of the change.
     - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used for timekeeping.
     - A1b1) Simultaneous use of a Stackmat is optional.
-    - A1b2) If the Stackmat time is available, it is the result; otherwise the stopwatch time is the result.
+    - A1b2) If the Stackmat time is available, it is the result.
+Otherwise, the stopwatch time is the result.
     - A1c) A competitor participating in an event must be able to fulfill the event's requirements.
 A competitor competing with expectation of a "DNF" result may be disqualified from the event at the discretion of the Delegate.
-- A2) Scrambling
+- A2) Scrambling:
     - A2a) At the beginning of the event, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the competitors area until he is called to compete.
     - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4.
     - A2c) After the scrambler starts the scramble, the competitor must not see the puzzle until the inspection phase begins.
     - A2d) When taking a puzzle from the scrambler, the judge shall briefly inspect the puzzle to ensure thorough scrambling of said puzzle.
 The judge shall raise any concerns with the scrambler, who shall then conduct a detailed check.
     - A2e) The judge shall place the puzzle onto the mat in an arbitrary orientation and shall cover it completely.
 The competitor must not request a specific orientation.
-- A3) Inspection
+- A3) Inspection:
     - A3a) The competitor may inspect the puzzle before beginning each solve.
     - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
     - A3b) Before the competitor begins inspecting, the judge shall reset the timer and, where applicable, the stopwatch.